baticpro/flutter-chess-game-bloc/README.md

 My main Idea is:

-- Separate logic and presentation ✅
+- Separate domain and presentation ✅
-  - Models: contains logic
+  - Core: contains base classes independent of chess game
-  - UI: contains all ui widgets
+  - Domain: contains all business logic (entities and use-cases)
-  - bloc: use for binder between model and ui
+  - Presentation: contains all UI and state management logic
 - Create logic that calculates available way for figure ✅
 - Add "winning" logic | <b>in progress</b> 👨‍💻|
   - Сheckmate logic